By Chantal Brocca

 Wowing the crowds with theatrical spectacles just isn’t enough, and the number of people waking up to the shady, purposefully murky practices of fashion industry moguls is steadily on the rise.
 And the message is especially trickling down to the younger generation – more and more design students are choosing to explore the options afforded by sustainable methods, beginning with the use of organic fabrics all the way to more hardcore zero tolerance, zero waste methods.

 To illustrate, Eluxe brings you interviews from a couple of the world’s young designers who are out there teaching their peers and the world that every choice we make is a vote.
 Andrea Brocca stole the Guinness World Record of ‘Youngest Couturier’ from none other than Yves Saint Laurent at age 16.
-TED Talk favourite, animator, author, model, entrepreneur and designer Maya Penn has won multiple awards and was featured in publications from Forbes to Cosmopolitan from as early as 13, and Natasha Rose has just launched her very first sustainable collection at the age of 16.
+TED Talk favourite, animator, author, model, entrepreneur and designer Maya Penn has won multiple awards and was featured in publications from Forbes to Cosmopolitan from as early as 13.
+Natasha Rose has just launched her very first sustainable collection at the age of 16, and at 17 years old, Rose Bourke has already achieved success with her Anti Vice Studio designs.

 Multinational fast fashion giants beware: this is the future generation talking.